 The native audio and video player in Windows, Windows Media Player, is one of the popular media players available for Windows.
 Even though the player lacks some advanced features available in other popular media players such as VLC, Winamp, and GOM, it’s good enough for users who play music files once in a while and don’t mind installing a codec pack.

-Most of us have installed more than one third-party media players and rarely use Windows Media Player, there are many users who still use Windows Media Player to play audio files.
+Most of us have installed more than one third-party media players and rarely use Windows Media Player, many users still use Windows Media Player to play audio files.

 If you have used Windows Media Player for a while, you probably know that one can’t run multiple instances of Windows Media Player.
 That is, when WMP is playing a file, you can’t launch another instance of WMP to play another music file simultaneously.
 When you try to play or another file using WMP, WMP automatically starts playing the new file in the previously opened WMP window.

 Both VLC and GOM players support this feature out of the box.
-But WMP doesn’t support this feature some reasons.
+But WMP doesn’t support this feature for some reason.

 How to use it: